Jun 7, 2016

 When an individual goes to live in a nursing home or assisted living facility, it is because he or she can no longer safely live alone.
-In most cases, the decision for an individual to move into this type of facility is made by that individual’s own child, family member or other party given a power of attorney for health care issues.
+In most cases, the decision for an individual to move into this type of facility is made by that individual’s own child, family member, or another party who is given power of attorney for health care issues.
 Although nursing homes are meant to provide a safe, healthy environment for their residents, they are not free of hazards.
 When a resident suffers an injury because of an unsafe nursing home or due to abuse or neglect from the nursing home’s staff, they may be entitled to compensation through a nursing home injury claim.

 There are many ways an individual can be injured in a nursing home setting.
 Some of these injuries are more common than others.
 Below are a few of the most common injury scenarios faced by nursing home residents.